 3. Color Blindness Didn't Affect My Life

-Some colorblind people believed that "Color blindness never affects their life, or their ability to do their job".
+Some colorblind people believe that "Color blindness never affects their life, or their ability to do their job".
 They believe that color isn't that important in their everyday life.

 The reality is that colorblind people need to understand that if their condition leads to paying less attention to colors or in some cases completely ignoring them, it's still very important for people with normal vision and it affects their lives. it can sway thinking, change actions, and cause reactions.